ywCN/weather-site/README.md

     - When either of these options happens, the associated handlers queued up by a promise's then method are called.
 (If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is no race condition between an asynchronous operation completing and its handlers being attached.)
   - As the `Promise.prototype.then()` and `Promise.prototype.catch()` methods return promises, they can be chained.

+## `Redux Promise`
+- `Redux Promise` is a middleware.
+Middleware has the ability to stop or manipulate actions.
+- Redux will check the payload property.
+  - If it is a promise, it will stop the action.
+  - And then once the request finishes, it dispatches a new action of the same type but with a payload of the **resolved** request.

 ## Container Setup Process
 1. In a **finished** component.
 2. At top, import 3 more things